Wu-Wu/Dist-Zilla-PluginBundle-Author-CHIM/README.md

-=pod

-=head1 NAME
+# NAME

 Dist::Zilla::PluginBundle::Author::CHIM - Dist::Zilla configuration the way CHIM does it

-=head1 VERSION
+# VERSION

 version 0.04

-=head1 DESCRIPTION
+# DESCRIPTION

-This is a L<Dist::Zilla> PluginBundle.
+This is a [Dist::Zilla](http://search.cpan.org/perldoc?Dist::Zilla) PluginBundle.
 It is roughly equivalent to the following dist.ini:

     [GatherDir]